prikhi/hkhue/README.md

     like "1s", "30m", "2h"
   * Show errors!
 "Can't reach bridge", "Can't reach daemon", "Invalid color channel value", etc.
+  * Refactor DaemonState into separate module(as opaque type?).
+Ensure all Hue API requests update the daemonBridgeState.
+E.g, so we can set name & immediately use it instead of having to wait for bridge sync.
 * Long/Constant effects
   * Slowly brighten/dim over X number of minutes
     * Currently have a script that slowly increases brightness & color